trax-project/moodle-trax-logs/doc/h5p.md

 Statements modification may be needed for 2 reasons:
 1. Adding contextual information such as the course or the Moodle instance in which the event happened.
-2. Applying some rules to guarranty that all the statements have a consistent form.
+2. Applying some rules to guarranty that all the statements have a consistent form (idealy, applying an xAPI profile).

 That's precisely what Trax Logs does...